 At this stage, many claimants seek legal representation.
 Entitlement to social security disability benefits is established in two ways, either under the "listings" or under the "medical-vocational guidelines."

-An experienced representative can evaluate your individual case facts to determine how best to achieve a favorable decision and then obtain the evidence needed to win.
+An experienced lawyer can evaluate your individual case facts to determine how best to achieve a favorable decision and then obtain the evidence needed to win.
 The presentation of the evidence to the administrative law judge is always crucial.

-Contact the Brumback Law Group to schedule a free initial consultation with our experienced Social Security team.
+Contact the Morrissette Law Group to schedule a free initial consultation with our experienced Social Security team.
 Our fees are contingent, limited to a portion of the past due benefits.
 You only pay us if we win your case.

 Apply online or in person at your local Social Security office.
 You can get a starter kit to assist you with what to expect as well as how to organize your information.